dynatrace-ace-services/simply_smarter_4_platform/README.md

 - legacy application
 - cloud native application

+Cost on Query DQL
+- No DPS cost generates by DQL on this dashboard

 Based on segment for entities
 - Application / Key User Action / Synthetic
 - Service